NCERT Solutions for Class-9 Science Chapter-3 Atoms and Molecules

 Question 4.
 Which postulate of Dalton’s Atomic theory can explain the law of definite proportions ?

-The law of definite proportions is based on the following postulate of Dalton’s Atomic theory.
+Answer: The law of definite proportions is based on the following postulate of Dalton’s Atomic theory.

 “All atoms of a particular element are identical in every respect.
 This means that they have same mass, same size and also same chemical properties.”